NICUB-Open-Source-Community/TetCarter/CONTRIBUTOR.md

 # Introduction
 Welcome! and thank you for your interest!

-The HelCare project is built by the community for the community.
+The HelCare project is built by this community.
 We welcome contributions from everyone, especially new contributors.

 You can help with HelCare development in many ways, including